Review: ‘Simmer’ by Kaitlyn Davis

 Trouble is coming for Kira though.
-Vampires have found out where she is and now she’s putting every one at risk at Sonnyville.
-Tristan is there to help her finally…but now she’s stuck between Tristan her boyfriend and Luke her best friend who won’t admit he has feelings for her.
+Vampires have found out where she is and now she’s putting everyone at risk at Sonnyville.
+Tristan is there to help her finally, but now she’s stuck between Tristan her boyfriend and Luke her best friend who won’t admit he has feelings for her.

-In “Ignite” there were several spelling errors, but in “Simmer” not so much, which is a plus. =) That was the only flaw I really saw in Simmer.
+In “Ignite” there were several spelling errors, but in “Simmer” not so much, which is a plus. =) That was the only flaw I saw in Simmer.

-I’m glad to finally know a little more wants going on and I can’t wait to find out what happens next.
+I’m glad to know a little more wants going on finally, and I can’t wait to find out what happens next.

 I recommend this book to any YA reader out there who loves reading different twists in the paranormal world.